ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Custom_bead_motifs.md

 ## To create and save a motif...

-1Create your custom bead and fixing stitch or edit an existing one.
+1. Create your custom bead and fixing stitch or edit an existing one.

 ![CreateBead1.png](assets/CreateBead1.png)

-2Duplicate and align the motif as you want it to appear in a motif run.
+2. Duplicate and align the motif as you want it to appear in a motif run.
 Use Alignment tools for precise arrangement.

 ![CreateBead2.png](assets/CreateBead2.png)

-3Once you have determined the layout, select objects and apply Closest Join.
+3. Once you have determined the layout, select objects and apply Closest Join.
 Use the middle motif to determine reference points.

-4Select the motif and choose Object > Create Motif.
+4. Select the motif and choose Object > Create Motif.

 ![CreateMotifBead.png](assets/CreateMotifBead.png)

-5Select a custom motif set from the droplist and enter a name in the Motif Name field.
+5. Select a custom motif set from the droplist and enter a name in the Motif Name field.

-6Deselect the Remove other functions option.
+6. Deselect the Remove other functions option.
 This ensures that beads are preserved.

-7Click OK.
+7. Click OK.

-8Click two reference points for the bead motif.
+8. Click two reference points for the bead motif.
 These should coincide with entry and exit points.

 ![CreateBead3.png](assets/CreateBead3.png)

-9Use you custom bead and fixing in bead runs or individual placements.
+9. Use you custom bead and fixing in bead runs or individual placements.

 ![CreateBead4.png](assets/CreateBead4.png)